kariebi/MERN-Auth-Template/README.md

 - Users can register and verify their emails with a time-based OTP.
 - Users can log in normally but can only use the dashboard page after their emails have been verified.

-## Star this cause:
+## Star this ⭐:
-- I will be adding Google OAuth so users can signin and login directly with a click of a button and maybe Github OAuth .
-Plus, I will also be refining it so star it to keep it on the watch.
+- I will be adding Google-OAuth so users can Register/signup and Signin/login directly with a click of a button and maybe Github-OAuth.
+Plus, I will also be refining it depending on the feedback given so please star it to keep it on the watch.

 <!-- ## Demo Video